 * When I was in high school, a couple of my friends used to make fun of me by calling me “ultra sense” and comparing me to ultra thin maxi pads.
 They would laugh, roll their eyes and often tell me that my sensitivity and my tendency to look below the surface at things was annoying.
 To feel things deeply and intensely was an inconvenience and was weird.
 Many years later, after covering up my intensity and after denying myself for so long, it is now this same depth that has been so very central to my life as an artist and what also has made me a trusted and good friend.
-If I still was close with these girls, I am sure they would agree.
+If I was still as close with these girls, I am sure they would agree.

 * When I was in my early twenties, I was involved with a friend and love interest of sorts, who had very similar interests and career aspirations.
 One day when I couldn’t reply to one of his misogynistic manipulations fast and articulate enough (because I was too stunned and in “love” with him) he scoffed at me, “well, clearly YOU’RE not a writer.”
 At the time we probably fought it out, although part of me gave in to his words.
 But today it’s funny.
 Because “clearly” what he said is not true.
 Over the years, I have written for myself, for other people, for pay, for free and for fun.
 I don’t know what he meant by a “writer“ - since all identifications are just categories that we choose ourselves and I have no window into his brain - but if it means anything, I do write every day.
 And I know that I have communicated with and touched others through the written word.
 So I guess that makes me something of a writer.